andrialab/andrialab/README.md

 ## 🌟 About Me

 - 💼 Currently master student at Columbia
-- 🌱 I’m currently learning machine learning
+- - 💞️ I’m working on credit risk analytics
-- 💞️ I’m working on credit risk analytics
+- 🌱 I’m learning machine learning
 - 😄 Pronouns: She/ Her
 - 💡 Enthusiastic about exploring new technologies and taking on challenging problems
 - 🌍 Open to collaboration and networking opportunities with like-minded individuals